Skip to content

-Pastoral Counselors May Face These Five Ethical Dilemmas
+Do Pastoral Counselors Face Ethical Dilemmas?

 Pastoral counselors are those who work in a religious community, and they may have to deal with these five ethical dilemmas over the course of their tenure.
 Ethics issues may come up more frequently for a counselor who works within a religious community because the counselor must follow the code of conduct of the religion as well as the code of conduct of professional counselors.
 Becoming familiar with these five ethical dilemmas could help a pastoral counselor anticipate future challenges.
+Keep reading as we dip deeper into the details of each..

 1. Maintenance of a Work Ethic